jiml-mlai-bootcamp-ucberkeley/Capstone_2/README.md

 </table>

 #### In the majority of cases, using R2 score Gradient Boosting and Hist Gradient Boosting performed the best.
-#### Other models and feature selections perormed well and could probably be tweaked to outperform the Boosting models.
+#### Other models and feature selections performed well and could probably be tweaked to outperform the Boosting models.

 ## Insights